Charges and Denials

 Anyone who prizes rationality must be appalled by such language (fauns, satyrs, Ahriman, Lucifer, goat-forms, bear-bodies indeed).
 And the echoes of Nazi discourse are deeply troubling, although Anthroposophy deserves repudiation on its own account, whether or not we find connections between it and Nazism.

 The affirmation of irrationality (instinct, clairvoyance, intuition, dreams...) is precisely what leads mankind into the miasma of occultism.
 This is the wellspring of delusion and blindness.
-At it worst, it produces such monstrosities as Nazism [see, e.g., Nicholas Goodrick-Clark, THE OCCULT ROOTS OF NAZISM].
+At it worst, it produces such monstrosities as Nazism [see, e.g., Nicholas Goodrick-Clarke, THE OCCULT ROOTS OF NAZISM].
 At a less horrific but still damaging level, it produces phantasmagorias such as Anthroposophy.

 One may choose to be an Anthroposophist; this is an option open to any free human being.
 One may even choose to be a Nazi.
 But such choices are retrograde steps — sad, profoundly mistaken steps away from the light, away from truth, and into nightmare.

 Any similarities between Anthroposophy and Nazism can best be explained, perhaps, by reference to their origins.
 Both movements are developments of German romanticism, which was characterized by celebration of Nordic man, embrace of Nordic mythology, affirmation of the German folk soul, transcendentalism, anti-Semitism, anti-rationalism, anti-scientism, and the like.
 We find such characteristics in many of Steiner's statements.